raharrison/kotlin-ktor-exposed-starter/README.md

  - [Netty](https://github.com/netty/netty) - Async web server
  - [Exposed](https://github.com/JetBrains/Exposed) - Kotlin SQL framework
  - [H2](https://github.com/h2database/h2database) - Embeddable database
+ - [HikariCP](https://github.com/brettwooldridge/HikariCP) - High performance JDBC connection pooling
  - [Jackson](https://github.com/FasterXML/jackson) - JSON serialization/deserialization

 The starter project creates a new in-memory H2 database with one table for `Widget` instances.

+As ktor is async and based on coroutines, standard blocking JDBC may cause performance issues when used directly on the main thread pool (as threads must be reused for other requests).
+Therefore, another dedicated thread pool is created for all database queries, alongside connection pooling with HikariCP.

 ### Routes: